Calcium and Vitamin D

 - Abnormal heart rhythms

 If not treated, a deficiency of calcium could eventually be fatal.
-Long term damages of a deficiency in calcium are development of osteopenia, which could result in osteoporosis.
-This increases the risk of developing a bone fracture especially in elderly people.
+Long-term damages of a deficiency in calcium are the development of osteopenia, which could result in osteoporosis.
+This increases the risk of developing a bone fracture, especially in elderly people.
 A deficiency in calcium could also result in rickets.
 However, this disease is more common due to a deficiency in Vitamin D.

 |Yogurt, plain, low fat, 8 ounces||415||42|